msalter1/crypto/README.md

 ```
 ## Executing a limit order

-Either run 'ExecuteLimitOrders' from eclipse, or run the Jar directly:
+Either run 'ExecuteLimitOrders' from eclipse, or run the ExecuteLimitOrdersFull.jar directly:

 ```
 java -jar ExecuteLimitOrdersFull.jar